What comes to mind when you think of balanced nutrition?

 Vitamins & Minerals

-Vitamins D, B, C and minerals such as magnesium, potassium and calcium just to name s few are vital for proper health.
+Vitamins D, B, and C, and minerals such as magnesium, potassium, and calcium just to name s few are vital for proper health.

 Limit unhealthy foods